|

 WOULD HONESTLY BE HAPPY IF YOUR CHILD

 WERE RETARDED, WOULDN’T YOU, HYPOTHETICAL VIEWER?
+But I try not to get

-before the segment even starts—or
+before the segment even starts — or I would

-try, if we were ever wrong about where it’s going.
-The panel consisted of the
+try, if I were ever wrong about where it’s going.

 show’s host plus